geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Incens'd, the Gnome by fraud and theft should dare
 " Pollute my realms, I roused the powers of air,
 " In hope by prompt exertion to regain
-" The ravish'd pledge ; but all our toils were vain :
+" The ravish'd pledge; but all our toils were vain:
 " For base Albruno had his prize immur'd
-" In deepest caverns, and with spells secur'd :
+" In deepest caverns, and with spells secur'd:
 " But now the day approaches; gentle maid,
 " Arouse thee from thy trance of grief, and aid
 " Our high emprize, to free thee from thy vow,